 What are the roster limits?

-For teams that do individual registration: must have 17 registered spots, including one goaltender, and a maximum of 20 players (including goalie.)
-A team may buy out remaining spots if they wish to play with fewer than 17 players.
+For teams that do individual registration: must have 17 registered players, including one goaltender, and a maximum of 20 players (including goalie.)
+A team may buy out remaining spots if they wish to roster fewer than 17 players.
 For teams that do team pay: must have a minimum of 14 registered players, including one goaltender, and a maximum of 20 players (including goalie.)

 For more information contact the Registration Coordinator.